-Mr. MacDonald is currently the CEO of NorZinc Ltd. developing the Prairie Creek zinc-lead-silver mine in the Northwest Territories.
-He was formerly the CFO and acting CEO at KGHM International (formerly Quadra FNX Mining) with over 30 years' experience in mine development, operation and financing.
-He was CFO for NovaGold, De Beers Canada Mining and Dayton Mining and is a director of the Mining Association of Canada.
-He is a Chartered Professional Accountant, CA and holds Bachelor's and Master's degrees in Engineering from Oxford University.
+Mr. MacDonald is a Chartered Professional Accountant, CA with over 40 years' experience in mine development, operation and financing.
+Until May 2021 Mr. MacDonald was CEO of NorZinc Ltd. and previously he was CFO and acting CEO at KGHM International (formerly Quadra FNX Mining), CFO for NovaGold, De Beers Canada Mining and Dayton Mining and was a director of the Mining Association of Canada.
+He holds Bachelor's and Master's degrees in Engineering from Oxford University.